mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

  If you have already configured these two features, you can directly [skip to the last section](#how-to-create-a-project-on-devops-console).

- The power of project creation is based on the easiness and quickness of use: indeed, once Tenant and Template are configured, you can create a project with a minimum number of actions.
+ The power of project creation is based on the easiness and quickness of use: indeed, once Tenant and Template are configured, you can create a project in your DevOps Console with a minimum number of actions.

 # Create a Tenant